Anastasia Pavlyuchenkova: 2019: Major quarterfinal and two Premier finals

-2020: Sixth major QF
+2020: Sixth major quarterfinal

 Pavlyuchenkova began the 2020 season with early losses, once again.
 After losing against Kvitová from a set up in the opening round in Brisbane, she scored her first win of the year, in Adelaide over Anett Kontaveit in straight sets.
 She faced world No. 1, Ashleigh Barty, in the next round and lost despite having led by a set, again.

 Seeded 30th at the Australian Open, she recorded straight-set wins over Nina Stojanović and Taylor Townsend in her first two matches.
 She then caused a huge upset by defeating second seed Karolína Plíšková in the third round, her first win in seven career meetings over the former world No. 1.
-She then came from a set down to defeat 2016 champion and 17th seeded Angelique Kerber to advance to the quarterfinals for the second year in a row, also her sixth Grand Slam quarterfinal in total.
-There, she was defeated by eventual runner-up Garbiñe Muguruza, in straight sets.
+She then came from a set down to defeat 2016 champion and 17th seeded Angelique Kerber to advance to the quarterfinals for the second year in a row, also her sixth major quarterfinal in total.
+There, she was defeated by eventual runner-up, Garbiñe Muguruza, in straight sets.

 Pavlyuchenkova played one more tournament before the tour was suspended in March due to the COVID-19 pandemic, making the second round at the Dubai Championships after upsetting fourth seed and defending champion Belinda Bencic but there, she lost to Kontaveit.
 Returning to competition after the lifting of the suspension in August, at the Prague Open, a sixth-seeded Pavlyuchenkova dropped her opening match to Arantxa Rus.
 She then chose to skip the US Open due to safety concerns over the ongoing pandemic, which saw her streak of 48 consecutive Grand Slam tournament appearances, dating back to the 2008 French Open, come to an end.

 The next month, Pavlyuchenkova competed at the Italian Open where she beat Zhang Shuai in her opening match but then lost to fourth seed Elina Svitolina, in straight sets.
 She then reached the second round in Strasbourg where she lost to Jil Teichmann.
 At her final tournament of the season, the French Open, Pavlyuchenkova made the second round after upsetting former champion and 28th seed Svetlana Kuznetsova, in three sets.
 There, however, she fell to Kateřina Siniaková in straight sets.
-She then finished the year ranked world No. 38, her third non-top 30 finish since 2009.
+She finished the year ranked 38, her third non-top 30 finish since 2009.